Manojkumar-MK18/js-logical-programs/interview_questions/README.md

 1. Find pairs of numbers in the array that sum up to the target value 9.(Happiest minds)
 2. Find DOB of given person
 3. count the char of each occurance in the string
+4. 4.check if a string contains balanced parantheses